Every computer, no matter how powerful, will become slow at some point.

 Tip 1: Use a PC cleaner and optimizer

-In this article, we will show you how to speed up your Windows system using Auslogics BoostSpeed, one of the popular choices among users and trusted by many.
+In this article, we will show you how to speed up a Windows 11 or 10 system using Auslogics BoostSpeed, one of the popular choices among users and trusted by many.
+Here are some features of BoostSpeed that can help boost the performance of your Windows:

 • Drive optimization: You can optimize your hard drive, including solid-state drives, using BoostSpeed’s unique algorithm.